OasisLMF/ODS_Tools/README.md

 ```

-In order for a transformation to be run, the folder `./ods_tools/odtf/data/mappings` must contain the appropriate yaml configuration file that describes the transformations to perform on the input file to obtain the output (and, potentially, vice versa).
+For a transformation to be run, the folder `./ods_tools/odtf/data/mappings` must contain the appropriate yaml configuration file that describes the transformations to perform on the input file to obtain the output (and, potentially, vice versa).
 Currently, only [mapping_loc_Cede-OED.yaml](./ods_tools/odtf/data/mappings/mapping_loc_Cede-OED.yaml) and
 [mapping_acc_Cede-OED.yaml](./ods_tools/odtf/data/mappings/mapping_acc_Cede-OED.yaml) are provided; they describe the transformation between AIR Cede v10.0.0 and OED 3.0.2 for location and account files respectively.

 The transformation can be run using: